Transgender HIV/AIDS Prevention Program

 The Transgender HIV/Aids Prevention Program was launched by The Department of Family Practice and The Community Health Medical School at the University of Minnesota in 1992.
-The program targeted the local transgender community.
-It was estimated that in 1992 up to 17,000 people were HIV-antibody positive in the state of Minnesota.
-The organizers realized that there was a lack of knowledge and attitudinal barriers towards HIV prevention among transvestites and transsexuals.
-This knowledge deficit among the transgender community coupled with the steadily increasing number of people affected with HIV/AIDS at the time catalyzed the formation of the Transgender HIV Aids Prevention Program at the University of Minnesota.
+It was estimated that in 1992 up to 17,000 people were HIV-positive in Minnesota.
+The organizers decided realized lack of knowledge and attitudinal barriers towards HIV prevention among transvestites and transsexuals were a problem.